hanyismaill/ACUS_Android/README.md

 # ACUS-VSAT-GUI
-iDIRECT Infinity and Evolution App for manual pointing via mobile or tablet
+iDIRECT iFINITI and Evolution android Software for antenna pointing  and commission via android mobile or tablet